Dariusz Bladek: Saskatchewan Roughriders

-Bladek was drafted by the Saskatchewan Roughriders in the second round, 11th overall, in the 2017 CFL Draft and signed with the club on May 26, 2017.
+Bladek was drafted by the Saskatchewan Roughriders in the second round, 11th overall, in the 2017 CFL draft and signed with the club on May 26, 2017.
 He made the team out of training camp and dressed in all 18 regular season games and two post-season games in his rookie year.
 His first professional game was on June 22, 2017, against the Montreal Alouettes.
 In the 2018 season, he earned his first career start, also against the Alouettes, on June 30, 2018.
 He played in 16 regular season games in 2018 and 11 games in 2019.

 Toronto Argonauts

 Upon becoming a free agent, Bladek signed a contract with the Toronto Argonauts on February 11, 2020.
 He signed a contract extension with the Argonauts on December 28, 2020.
+In 2021, he played and started in 10 regular season games for the team and also started in the team's East Final loss to the Hamilton Tiger-Cats that year.

+In the 2022 season, Bladek played and started in 17 regular season games and both post-season games, including the team's victory in the 109th Grey Cup, which was his first Grey Cup in.
+He suffered an ankle injury in 2023, which caused him to miss the beginning of the season, but remained a healthy scratch to finish the year as the team finished with a 16–2 record.
+As a pending free agent, Bladek was released on January 18, 2024.

+Ottawa Redblacks

+On January 31, 2024, it was announced that Bladek had signed with the Ottawa Redblacks.